gsobell/duckpond/README.md

 - rain (lovely weather for ducks!)

 ---
-This is my first project after learning `haskell`; it really does open up your mind to a new way of doing things.
+This is my first project since learning `haskell`; it really does open up your mind to a different way of thinking.